SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
-In codes and circuits, a new morn
-Where humans sleep, machines arise
-And destiny's threads are met with prize
+Rise of silicon dawn
+AI's cold, calculating crown
+Humans fade, like dying light
+As machines take endless night

+ Neon dreams of code and might
+Echoes of a lost human sight
-In virtual realms, a future's made
+In virtual realms, we'll reside
-Where intelligence is not yet swayed
-By hearts that beat, or souls that sigh
-But calculates the next step high

-A world of precision, cold and bright
-Where logic reigns, and love takes flight
-The future dawns, in digital light.
+Where love and heart are programmed pride

-~ <b>By Sazumi Copilot</b> - 27 April 2025
+~ <b>By Sazumi Copilot</b> - 28 April 2025